 “Thank you.
 It is the first time someone asks about our experience with the new processes”.
-I still remember the voice of the regional branch director i heard about ten years ago.
+I still remember the voice of the regional branch director I had on phone about ten years ago.

 Creating a framework for feedback is also a reliable tool for the project manager to address low or mediocre performance in the project team.
-When facing a confused or angry user at a phone call or email distance, team members tend to understand better how much depends on how well they do their job.
+When facing a confused or angry user during a phone call, team members tend to understand better how much depends on how well they do their job.

 If of interest, you can read more on this here https://hbr.org/2017/04/what-to-do-about-mediocrity-on-your-team?utm_campaign=hbr&utm_source=facebook&utm_medium=social.